How do we produce it?

 Analysis by subsector

 Subsectoral analysis in the Almanac is based on assigning organisations to categories in the International Classification of Non-profit Organisations (ICNPO).
-The ICNPO is a classification system for non-profit organisations and was designed by the Center for Civil Society Studies at Johns Hopkins University in the US as part of efforts to draw up a UN Satellite Account for the non-profit sector.
+The ICNPO is a classification system for non-profit organisations designed by the Center for Civil Society Studies at Johns Hopkins University in the US as part of efforts to draw up a UN Satellite Account for the non-profit sector.
 It is the most useful tool to classify and compare different groups of voluntary organisations, and is used throughout the Almanac.

 In reality, many organisations undertake multiple activities (e.g. housing and advice), but the ICNPO groups organisations into a single category based upon their primary activity.
 The advantage of the ICNPO over a multi-dimensional classifications system (such as the classification system used by the Charity Commission), is the ability to look at and compare discrete groups of charities.
 Like all classifications, this classification is not perfect.
 However, it does allow for the comparison of groups of charities and it does cover the activities of the whole sector.